mrdrewvo/pe-projects/daily-journal/daily-journal.md

 ---

+## FRI 2023.03.17
+* trying the E4P stuff with JS lesson finally...
+* I truly have ADHD.
+I cannot function or focus.
+What do I do??

 ## WED 2023.03.12
 * going to meet with Derek tomorrow to see why my JS e4p exercises stopped returning values